grounds/grounds-images/docs/NEW_LANGUAGE.md

 ```
 dockerfiles
 │
-├───ruby
-│   │   Dockerfile
-│   │   run.sh
+├─── ruby.docker
 │
-│
-└───golang
-    │   Dockerfile
+└─── golang.docker
+|
-    │   run.sh
+└─── run.sh
 ```

-Each image has a directory named with its language code.
+Each image has:
-Inside this directory there is two files:

-- A `Dockerfile` to build the image.
+- A `Dockerfile` named like:

+    $LANGUAGE_CODE.docker

+e.g.

+    php.docker

-- A shell script `run.sh` that must be copied inside the image.
+- A shell script `run.sh` that must be copied inside every image.

 Images are following this naming convention: